scdenney/guardianship_asia/README.md

 # Guardianship Asia

 This repository contains code and outputs for the project *Guardianship Asia*, a comparative study of citizen support for forms of governance across East and Southeast Asia.
-Drawing on World Values Survey data (WVS Time Series 1981–2022, RDS v5.0), the project examines mass support for ideal-typical forms of guardianship democracy: technocratic, military, and strongman rule.
+Drawing on World Values Survey data (WVS Time Series 1981–2022, RDS v5.0), the project examines public support for ideal-typical forms of guardianship democracy: technocratic, military, and strongman rule.

 ## Structure